 “Boyfriends.” is a Webtoon webcomic about four male college students who all become each other’s boyfriend, in a polyamorous relationship.
 The comic focuses on how the characters deal with both college and each other.

 Unusually, none of the characters are given names within the strip; pictures of the character being spoken about appear in word balloons when needed.
 Fans, however, usually call the main cast “Nerd,” “Goth,” “Jock,” and “Prep” (fitting their archetypes).
+Out of the quartet: Goth is a trans man who runs a Twitch-like stream; Jock has a sister who’s also in a polyamorous same-sex relationship (all three of her partners are counterparts to Prep, Nerd, and Goth); and Nerd is obsessed with cute things, anime, and manga.

 By Ryan North

 A high point is the strip about how many of Batman’s foes have pun-themed real names.
 Considering Calendar Man‘s real name is “Julian Gregory Day” and the Riddler’s real name is “Edward Nygma,” the argument’s not too far off.
-Like “Dinosaur Comics,” I’m ignoring DC’s weird attempt to retcon the latter as “Edward Nashton”; it doesn’t change the fact that an absurd number of Batman’s foes (and many other comic characters—”T.O.
-Morrow?”
-“Lunella Lafayette?”) have punny real names.

 By Bill Amend

 The cartoonist, Bill Amend, is an Apple fan.
 As such, the Fox family’s devices are always based on some real-life model of Apple computer, from an Apple II in the earliest strips (from the late 80s) to the Fox family’s current flat-panel iMac-like “iFruit.”
-The strip switched to calling their computers “iFruits,” in a 1999 storyline parodying the first-generation iMacs.
+The strip switched to calling its computers “iFruits,” in a 1999 storyline parodying the first-generation CRT iMacs.

 The Joy of Tech